-Ian August’s full-length plays include: Brisé (2019 Great Plains Theatre Conference, Finalist 2019 Seven Devils Playwrights Conference), The Excavation of Mary Anning (Powerhouse Theatre Reading Series, 2018 Ashland New Plays Festival, DVRF New Playwright Program), Interviewese (Garry Marshall Theatre New Works Fest, Finalist 2018 New Comedy Fest B Street Theatre), The Goldilocks Zone, (Passage Theatre Company, Semi-Finalist 2015 O’Neill Conference), Donna Orbits the Moon (NJ Repertory Company, Utah Contemporary Theatre; Barbour Memorial Playwright Award), Missing Celia Rose (NYC Summer Play Festival; Orlando Shakespeare Theater’s “Playfest″; Bermuda Musical and Dramatic Society), Submitted by C. Randall McCloskey (NY Intl.
-Fringe Festival), Cobbler (Finalist 2019 New Comedy Fest B Street Theatre), and Zero (Semi-Finalist, 2019 NAPseries Festival).
+Ian August’s full-length plays include: Zero (2020 Ashland New Plays Festival, Semi-Finalist BAPF), Brisé (2019 Great Plains Theatre Conference, Finalist 2019 Seven Devils Playwrights Conference, Finalist 2020 Lark Playwrights Week), The Excavation of Mary Anning (Powerhouse Theatre Reading Series, 2018 Ashland New Plays Festival, DVRF New Playwright Program), Interviewese (Garry Marshall Theatre New Works Fest, Finalist 2018 New Comedy Fest B Street Theatre), The Goldilocks Zone, (Passage Theatre Company, Semi-Finalist 2015 O’Neill Conference), Donna Orbits the Moon (NJ Repertory Company, Utah Contemporary Theatre; Barbour Memorial Playwright Award), Missing Celia Rose (NYC Summer Play Festival; Orlando Shakespeare Theater’s “Playfest″; Bermuda Musical and Dramatic Society), Submitted by C. Randall McCloskey (NY Intl.
+Fringe Festival), Cobbler (Finalist 2019 New Comedy Fest B Street Theatre), and Everything You Can Do (to Make the World a Better Place).
 Mr. August’s YA play, Parker and the City in the Sea, debuted at the 71st Edinburgh International Fringe Festival in the summer of 2018.
-Other works have been published by Samuel French, Inc., The Pitkin Review, Smith and Kraus Publishing and the One-Act Play Depot.
-Mr. August is a founding member of the Princeton-based playwriting collective, the Witherspoon Circle, and is a graduated member of the PlayPenn’s playwriting workshop, The Foundry.
-He lives at a NJ boarding school with one husband, two cats, and forty-six teenage daughters.
+His play, The Moor's Son, was a finalist for the American Shakespeare Center's Shakespeare's New Contemporaries contest.
+Other works have been published by Samuel French, Inc., The Pitkin Review, Smith and Kraus Publishing, Pipeline / Applause Books, and the One-Act Play Depot.
+Mr. August is a founding member of the Princeton-based playwriting collective, the Witherspoon Circle, and is a graduated member of PlayPenn’s playwriting workshop, The Foundry.
+He was a Playwright-in-Residence at the William Inge Center for the Arts in November 2019.
+Mr. August lives at a NJ boarding school with one husband, two cats, and forty-six teenage daughters.

 Following a nasty fall, professional dancer Paul is diagnosed with a rare form of dementia.
 In a daily video diary, Paul details his day-to-day life with his new condition.
 But when his estranged mother arrives, Paul is forced to face hard family truths that had been buried for years, even as everything else slips away.
 Brisé is a one-man play about voice, about movement, and about holding on tight to the things we try our hardest to forget.